 - Projects that enhance multi-modal connections or service integration.

 - Certain types of safety programs, research and workforce development are eligible purposes.

 Funding proposals may be for multiple tracks in a funding proposal for a single project: 1) planning, 2) preliminary engineering/environmental, 3) final design/construction.
 Eligibility is quite broad, including public entities, but also Class II and III railroads, Amtrak and other intercity passenger providers.
 Class I railroads and suppliers can partner with eligible entities to submit applications.

-$68 million will be available this fiscal year.
 The minimum non-federal funding match is 20% but preference will be given to projects offering at least 50%.
-Projects should demonstrate a net positive cost-benefit analysis.
+Construction projects should demonstrate a net positive cost-benefit analysis.
 Twenty-five percent of funds must be set-aside for projects in rural areas.